 This is not about documents

 Estate planning is not about documents.
 Documents are, of course, the byproduct of much of the work that we do.
 Documents give effect to the specific objectives that you set.
 Our role is to guide you in the decision making process towards being able to set those objectives.
 Documents can be purchased online.
-It is the advice and guidance that distinguishes us.
+It is the advice and guidance that distinguishes us as your San Diego estate planning attorneys.
 A technically perfect document will lead to a failed estate plan if that technically perfect document doesn’t reflect the wishes of the client.